Archinamon/android-gradle-aspectj/README.md

 - `breakOnError` Allows to continue project building when ajc fails or throws any errors
 - `experimental` Enables experimental ajc options: `-XhasMember` and `-Xjoinpoints:synchronization,arrayconstruction`.
 More details in <a href="https://github.com/Archinamon/GradleAspectJ-Android/issues/18" target="_blank">issue #18</a>

+- `transformLogFile` Defines name for the log file where all Aj compiler info writes to, new separated for Transformer
-- `logFileName` Defines name for the log file where all Aj compiler info writes to
+- `compilationLogFile` Defines name for the log file where all Aj compiler info writes to, new separated for CompileTask

 Working tests
 -------